-Teacher/staff survey, parent/stakeholder survey, student surveys
+Teacher/staff survey, parent/stakeholder survey, student health surveys, entrance and exit surveys

 What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")